How can you see peat cultures in Dutch landscapes?

 We made this short animated film to show how wetlands are now being valued across the world.
 An example from a remote part of Southern Scotland pays tribute to the commitment needed to restore a ‘blanket’ peatbog.
 Our Iranian – Scottish creative collaboration seeks to find new ways to say why wetlands benefit people, wildlife and landscape.

 Here’s an impression of different Bog Mosses under a microscope.
-Sphagnum mosses absorb rain and can be more than 90% water.
+These Sphagnum species absorb rain and can be more than 90% water.

 Don’t get me wrong, I like Cacti – but they don’t need peatbogs.